asifahmed90/Yelp-Review-Analysis/README.md

 (iii) GRU
 (iv) Bidirectional RNN

 However, 1D CNN model can also be implemented.

+To run the code initially first 100000 rows are chosen.

 Yelp Database can be found in https://www.yelp.com/dataset.